pshongwe/simple_shell/README.md

 Concepts
-In this project, we expect you to look at these concepts:
+I this project, we expect you to look at these concepts:

 Everything you need to know to start coding your own shell Approaching a Project